denten-books/plain-text/3-format.md

 be, in a peculiar way, "a very individual thing or a very universal thing or both" [@wimsatt_structure_1947, 262].
-A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the reflection upon the outward, affective, palpable elements of the text.
+A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the contemplation of the outward, affective, palpable elements of the text.
 The function of such criticism, according to Wimsatt, is to create "approximate descriptions of poems" and "multiple restatements of their meaning," which aid the reader in coming to their own "intuitive and full realizations" of literature [@wimsatt_structure_1947, 280].
 Understood as an end product of a living ideal or formula, the analysis of literature seeks to recover latent universal mechanisms, laws, and deep structures that give rise to surface phenomena.

 The dual motion of literary criticism at once towards the extrinsic shape and intrinsic formula---poetics and hermeneutics---is perhaps most starkly visible